Revised in October 2025

 - No support for modern big data formats

-- UI is not user friendly and confusing
+- UI is not user-friendly and confusing

-- DMF API’s and Actions for integration from outside D365FO are not straightforward and practical
+- DMF API’s and actions for integration from outside D365FO are not straightforward and practical

 Recurring integrations

-Recurring integrations is a D365FO data integration platform based on DMF and data entities, providing automated data exchange possibilities between third party data providers.
-Once setup, Recurring Integration platform REST API’s can be used by third party integrators to import/export data from and to D365FO.
+Recurring integrations is a D365FO data integration platform based on DMF and data entities, providing automated data exchange possibilities between third-party data providers.
+Once set up, the Recurring Integration platform REST endpoints can be used by third-party integrators to import/export data from and to D365 F&O using simple REST calls.

 ADVANTAGES

-- Fully automated and scheduled way of integration
+- Fully automated, scheduled way of integration

 DISADVANTAGES

-- APIs are fixed and not customizable
+- Endpoints and their functionality are fixed and not customizable

 Business events

-D365FO business events feature allows you to send notifications of FO business events to Azure event handlers and trigger based workflow providers.
-It comes with many out-of-the-box FO business events plus provides you the ability to create new ones with X++ programming.
-You can send notifications from these events to Azure endpoints like Service bus, Event hub, Event grid and Logic apps (or Power Automate), also to custom HTTPS endpoints using standard http methods.
-It is also possible to subscribe a business event directly from Logic apps or power automate using “When a business event occurs” trigger, as shown below:
+You can send notifications from these events to Azure endpoints like Service Bus, Event Hub, Event Grid, and Logic Apps (or Power Automate), also to custom HTTPS endpoints using standard HTTP methods.
+It is also possible to subscribe to a business event directly from Logic Apps or Power Automate using the “When a business event occurs” trigger, as shown below:

-If you need more information, I have a complete blog post about business events, describing also how to create a new event using X++:
+If you need more information, I have a complete blog post about business events, describing also how to create a new event using X++: https://devblog.sertanyaman.com/2019/05/23/how-to-integrate-d365fo-with-microsoft-flow-using-the-new-business-events/

 ADVANTAGES

-- Trigger methods available for logic apps and power automate
+- Trigger methods available for Logic Apps and Power Automate

 - Possibility to create custom events